 Welcome to our clinic!
 Please use our online schedule, or call us to discuss scheduling.
 It’s a good idea for new patients to make the initial visit and a second visit the following week.
+We typically see clients one to three times per week.
 Please fill out our intake form prior to your first visit, you may send us your form or bring it in with you.

 Your role in the healing process